gurditsingh/hydeout/_posts/test.md

 **Lets understand state with Example**![window events](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/join_stream.jpg?raw=true)

- - Batch 1 we have two events one from start event and one from end event. both events are stored in start state and end state and join generates output as (R1,01:00,01:04)
+ - Batch 1 we have two events one from start event and one from end event. both events are stored in start state and end state store and join generates output as (R1,01:00,01:04)
  - Batch 2 have only one start event with id **R2** but batch 2 don't have end event so join does not generates any output.
 Spark store start event in start state store and expect end event in future.
  - Batch 3 have two end events with id **R3, R2** and both the events store in end state store but there is no start event. but spark find match for **R2** from start state store and produce join output (R2,01:07,01:13).
  - Batch 4 have one late start event **R3** and stored in start state store.
+As spark maintaining the state automatically and produce the join output (R3,01:06,01:12).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyMDc5ODk1LC0xOTQ0Njc3NDQwLDE2Nz
+eyJoaXN0b3J5IjpbMTYyODc1OTI0NSwtMTk0NDY3NzQ0MCwxNj
-I4ODM3MzEsLTc0NTU4NDcxMywtNjQ3Mjk5Njc4LDQwODIwMzQ4
+cyODgzNzMxLC03NDU1ODQ3MTMsLTY0NzI5OTY3OCw0MDgyMDM0
-NiwtMTk0ODQ1Mzk2NSw2NjM1MzQ4NjgsMzYwNDgwNjgwLDEwMT
+ODYsLTE5NDg0NTM5NjUsNjYzNTM0ODY4LDM2MDQ4MDY4MCwxMD
-gxMDAyMTMsMTU2Mjc3NTU2Nyw1NDUxMTYzMjMsMTY5MzM4OTY1
+E4MTAwMjEzLDE1NjI3NzU1NjcsNTQ1MTE2MzIzLDE2OTMzODk2
-OSwtMzU5MTQ1MzU5LDQ3NjQzNTA0NywtMTE3NTUzNjg3OSw2Mj
+NTksLTM1OTE0NTM1OSw0NzY0MzUwNDcsLTExNzU1MzY4NzksNj
-k4MDI3NzMsNjI0NjIwMjEwLDExOTkzMTQ1NjIsLTEyOTU0MDE0
+I5ODAyNzczLDYyNDYyMDIxMCwxMTk5MzE0NTYyLC0xMjk1NDAx
-NjhdfQ==
+NDY4XX0=
 -->